FYS4530 – Subatomic Many-Body Theory II

 Learning outcome

-After the course students should have knowledge about:
+After completing the course, you have knowledge about:

 Admission to the course